 Pred Mild Side Effects

-Note: This document contains side effect information about prednisolone ophthalmic.
-Some of the dosage forms listed on this page may not apply to the brand name Pred Mild.
+Note: This page contains side effects data for the generic drug prednisolone ophthalmic.
+It is possible that some of the dosage forms included below may not apply to the brand name Pred Mild.

 For the Consumer

 Applies to prednisolone ophthalmic: ophthalmic ointment, ophthalmic solution, ophthalmic suspension